ashish230897/Deep-Neural-Networks-From-Scratch/README.md

 pip install matplotlib
 pip install Pillow
 ```
+Create a folder named 'Data'.
 The data required to train the model has to be kept in the Data directory.
+Inside the Data folder, create two new folders named 'Train' and 'Test'.
 The Train folder there should contain the training images.
 The images can be found [here](https://www.kaggle.com/c/dogs-vs-cats)